Victor H. Schiro: Schiro as mayor

 Schiro acquired a reputation for calm, quiet leadership during the turbulent 1960s.
 However, like his predecessor Chep Morrison, Schiro was an avowed segregationist.
 He defeated racial moderate Adrian G. Duplantier, who had Morrison's support, and several other opponents in the mayoral primary election of 1962 by stressing his segregationist credentials and tying his opponents to civil rights causes.
 A survey of seven selected black precincts showed that Schiro received only 3.3 percent of the African American vote in the runoff with Duplantier.
 Schiro then defeated the Republican candidate, Elliot Ross Buckley, a cousin of newspaper columnist and magazine publisher William F. Buckley Jr., of New York City.

 While personally opposed to integration, Schiro was a pragmatist and soon concluded that segregation could not be maintained forever.
 Business leaders prompted Schiro to deal with integration more effectively than Morrison had in order to preserve the city's reputation and business climate.
 In contrast to the 1960-61 School Year, the opening of integrated schools in the fall of 1961 was peaceful, as Schiro used the New Orleans Police Department and U.S. Marshals to prevent disturbances.
 Schiro later dragged his feet on issues such as the appointment of a biracial committee and the hiring of black city employees.
+Schiro was noted for his "open door" policy in City Hall, allowing almost anyone (including civil rights leaders) to speak to the mayor.
 He closed public swimming pools rather than desegregate them and had the Reverend A. L. Davis arrested when the civil rights leader attempted to meet with Schiro in the mayor's office.
+In spite of this, Davis endorsed Schiro during Schiro's campaign for reelection.